XSkylinex/BetSlipExerciseAlfaBet/README.md

-# AlphaBet Home Test
+# AlfaBet Home Test

-This is the README file for the AlphaBet Home Test project.
+This is the README file for the AlfaBet Home Test project.

 ## Table of Contents
 - [Introduction](#introduction)